 Quince puree will be a great side dish to pair with your meals.

 How to choose quince – When mature, quince is yellow.
 It is covered with very light fleece.

 How to keep quince – Quince keeps very well for several weeks, in a cool spot.

-Beauty tip – Quince seeds are very often used in cosmetology, because they contain oil and mucilage, which are plant substances that swell when set in contact with water, and take on a viscous texture.
+Quince Beauty tip – Quince seeds are very often used in cosmetology, because they contain oil and mucilage.
+These are plant substances that swell when set in contact with water, and take on a viscous texture.